alijaffiery/pehnawa-onlineshoppingstore/README.md

 This repository contains two main folders: `frontend` and `backend`.
 Follow the instructions below to run the project locally.

+## LiveLink

+You can view the live website using this link: [Pehnawa - The House Of Brand](https://pehnawa-thehouseofbrand.netlify.app/)

 ## Prerequisites
 - Node.js installed (for both frontend and backend)
 - Any package manager like npm or yarn